runtimeverification/k/k-distribution/k-tutorial/1_basic/03_parsing/README.md

 ## Basic BNF productions

-To illustrate how this works, let's consider the K module below which defines a logical calculator for evaluating Boolean expressions containing operations AND, OR, NOT, and XOR.
+To illustrate how this works, let's consider the K module below which defines a calculator for evaluating Boolean expressions containing operations AND, OR, NOT, and XOR.

 Save the code below in file `lesson-03-a.k`: